 Wiltshire Council v Piggin

-Wiltshire Council v Piggin was an appeal which made it to the High Court.
+Wiltshire Council v Piggin was a Council Tax appeal which made it to the High Court.
 The Magistrates Court had declined to grant a liability order following representation from Mr Piggin on a point of Council Tax liability and Wiltshire Council appealed the matter.
 Whilst the Magistrates had declined to find Mr Piggin liable, a Valuation Tribunal on the same matter found the opposite.

-On the basis of S16 of the LGFA92 the court found that the Magistrates Court had no powers to refuse the liability order as the dispute over liability was outside of their remit to consider and, instead, a matter for the Valuation Tribunal.
+On the basis of S16 of the LGFA92 the court found that the Magistrates Court had no powers to refuse the liability order as the dispute over liability was outside of their remit to consider and, instead, a matter for a Valuation Tribunal appeal.